My main goal is to develop scalable and parallel algorithms

 to analyze large data sets, relational databases and big data in general

 (e.g. clustering, classification, regression, dimensionality reduction,

-parallel DBMSs having column and array based storage.
+I became interested in parallel DBMSs with columnar and array storage.

 Research topics (overview):

-- Eliminating RAM and parallel limitations from mathematical software (R and Matlab).
+- Eliminating RAM and parallel processing limitations from

-- Query optimization: recursive queries, cubes, skylines, pivoting.
+- Query optimization: recursive queries, joins on graphs, cubes, skylines, pivoting.

-- Semi-structured data: text, web pages, documents, ontologies.
+- Semi-structured data: text, web pages, documents, ontologies, semantic web.